Presburger Arithmetic with algebraic scalar multiplications: Quadratic irrationals: -hardness

 which implies $a_{n+2}=a_{2}$.
 Similarly, we have $a_{n+i}=a_{i}$ for all $2 \le i \le k+1$.
 Since $k$ is the minimum period of $\al$, we must have $k | n$.
 Also because $0 < \al v - u = \al q_{n} - p_{n}$, we have $2 | n$ (see~\eqref{eq:odd_even}).
 Therefore, $\ConvK(u,v,u',v') = \text{true}$ if and only if there is some $t\ge 1$ such that $(u,v)=(p_{t K},q_{t K})$ and $(u',v')=(p_{tK+1},q_{tK+1})$. \end{proof} In prenex normal form, $\ConvK$ is a $\for^{2}$-formula.

-Next, we can also define the set of convergents $q_{n}$ for which $M | n$, where $M$ is a large multiple of $K$ to be specified later.
-To do this, we take a large enough prime $P$ and define:
+Next, we can also define the set of convergents $q_{n}$ for which $M | n$, where $M>10$ is some multiple of $K$ (see Subsection~\ref{ss:transcript} for why we need $M>10$).
+To do this, we take a large enough prime $P$.
+There must exist some multiple $M$ of $K$ for which